 Why NOT to use the Discover Search (use individual databases instead):

-To get the GALILEO password in your library account:
+Get the password in iCollege or your library acccount.

 To locate more databases that pertain to your particular topic: